 Four years of inflation means it’s time to increase the TFSA’s contribution limit to $5500, as per the original conditions set out in the 2008 Budget.
 Investors are delighted and take the opportunity to invest even more in their TFSA, some quite aggressively.
 Investor income continues to compound annually tax-free and comprises an increasingly greater portion of their private savings.

 The CRA begins to take notice of people with unusually large gains in their TFSAs, despite the closure of the swap-transaction loophole in 2009.
 Due to investor savvy and a lack of relevant legal precedents, additional “gray areas” of the TFSA rules are being exploited to great effect.
-Or is this just sour grapes on the CRA’s part that investors are using innovative ways to increase their personal wealth?
+Or perhaps it’s just sour grapes on the CRA’s part that investors are using innovative ways to increase their personal wealth?

-The Conservatives officially announced that the TFSA limit increased to $10,000 for 2015.
-After the Liberals won a majority government in 2015 however, they rolled this back to $5,500 for 2016.
+The Conservatives officially announce that the TFSA limit has increased to $10,000 for 2015.
+After the Liberals win a majority government in 2015 however, they roll this back to $5,500 for 2016.

 2017 and 2018 both have a contribution limit of $5,500.

 2019 sees the annual contribution limit raised to $6,000, as interest rates are slowly starting to rise, and is based on an indexed-to-inflation annual contribution limit which is adjusted in increments of $500.

 In 2020 and 2021, the annual contribution room remains at $6,000.